$G_2'$-Slodowy Slices I: Geometric Structures: Preliminaries

 \subsubsection{Annihilators}

 We now introduce \emph{annihilators}, a notion fundamental to $\Gtwosplit$-flag manifolds.

 \begin{definition} Fix $u \in \imoct$.
 Then define the \textbf{annihilator} of $u$ as

-\end{definition} If $q(u)\neq 0$, then $\Ann(u) = \R\{u\}$, by \eqref{DCP}.
-However, if $u$ is isotropic, then annihilators are three dimensional.
+\end{definition} If $q(u)\neq 0$, then $\Ann(u) = \R\{u\}$, by the double cross product identity \eqref{DCP}.
+However, if $u$ is isotropic, then its annihilator is three-dimensional.
 We include a proof of the following indispensable result, also shown in \cite{BH14}.
-Here, we need the model space $\Gr_{(3,0)}^\times(\imoct)$ from \eqref{ModelSpaceForX}.
+Here, we need the model space $\Gr_{(3,0)}^\times(\imoct)$: